christophermancini/rainbow-six-bootcamp/content/advanced-training/gear/gadget/hb-5.md

   alt = "Snapshot of Pulse using his HB-5."
 +++

-The HB-5 Cardiac Sensor is capable of detecting heartbeats at a short distance through all obstacles.
+The HB-5 Cardiac Sensor is capable of detecting heartbeats at a short distance through all obstacles.<!--more-->

 ## Usage